 We visited Kuta when it was REALLY HOT and therefore the beach is just wonderful after 5pm!
 You will encounter a low tide and you can go for wonderful long walks along the water, go for a jog and even a swim!
 It was just amazing!!!!!

-Now I have seen much nicer beaches and less crowded ones before and it definitely does not make my top 5 of my beach list because all around the beach are vendors selling beach chairs, drinks, Hannah – tattoos, bracelets and the like.
+However on a general BEACH SCALE I must say that I have seen much nicer beaches and less crowded ones before.
+All around the beach are vendors selling beach chairs, drinks, Hannah – tattoos, bracelets and the like.
 So if you want to go there and relax without being talked to every 5 seconds- well that’s not a beach to go.

 But you can get used to things and you develop some tricks to avoid all that: you just race past them and straight to the water front and that’s that.
 But then you don’t have any shade from the scorching hot sun…

 Close to the beach is a small shopping mall with AC!!!
 Oh yeah baby.
 Great place to cool down and to shop.
 There are the usual places like Top Shop Top Man, Zara or Guess.
 You will also find a supermarket at the bottom floor as well as restaurants at the top floor.
 There is also a Star Bucks were we sat and worked with free Wifi…